jack-wgoode/jack-wgoode.github.io/_posts/2020-09-22-second_milestone_project_-_sinatra.markdown

 ---
 layout: post
 title:      "Second Milestone Project - Sinatra"
-date:       2020-09-22 13:01:12 +0000
+date:       2020-09-22 09:01:13 -0400
 permalink:  second_milestone_project_-_sinatra
 ---

 We are all familiar with Ruby on Rails.
 Just where does Sinatra fit in?
 No, I am not talking about the iconic crooner who made "My Way" a classic but that theme will apply.
 My project was a simple "PawPost" application  which simulated an Owner signing up their dogs for doggie daycare.
-In a nutshell, I needed a CRUD application with ](http://)authetication.
+In a nutshell, I needed a CRUD application with ]authetication.
 The models were Owner and Dog.
 The resource was dogs.
 By using ActiveRecord associations of has_many and belongs_to, I was able to tap into the methods to limit owners to their own dogs.

 ## Why Sinatra?
 Yes, Ruby on Rails is the powerful "Swiss Army Knife" and it is great for spinning up a web application with concise commands like